dylantarre/player-lynx-fm/README.md

 # LynxFM Docker Deployment Guide

-This guide explains how to build and deploy the LynxFM application using Docker and Portainer.
+This guide explains how to build and deploy the LynxFM application using Docker, Portainer, or Digital Ocean App Platform.

 ## Prerequisites

 - Docker installed on your build machine
-- Access to a Portainer instance
+- Access to a Portainer instance or Digital Ocean account
 - Supabase account with API credentials

 ## Local Build and Test